alanzhaonys/workmail-intercepter-excel-to-csv/README.md

 # workmail-intercepter-excel-to-csv

-## Transform incomig AWS Workmail email with Excel attachement to CSV and save to S3 bucket
+## Transform incoming AWS Workmail email with Excel attachment to CSV and save to S3 bucket

 ### Goals
 - Automate data ingestion when it's delivered by email
 - Transform the data before storage

-### Prerequsites
+### Prerequisites
 - Workmail email
 - An existing S3 bucket to hold the CloudFormation template and Lambda source code
-- An exsiting S3 bucket to hold the files
+- An existing S3 bucket to hold the files

 ### Limitation of the code
-- The Lambda included on process one Excel attachment in .xlsx format.
+- The Lambda included only processes one Excel attachment in .xlsx format.
 You can extend the code to process any number of attachments in any format.
-- If you do have a lot of attachements, recommended way is to only download the files and send messages to SQS to have a separate Lambda to transform the data.
+- If you do have a lot of attachments, recommended way is to only download the files and send messages to SQS to have a separate Lambda to transform the data.

 ### Lambda Layers
 We will be using Lambda layers below from [Klayers](https://github.com/keithrozario/Klayers):